anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 ---
 author: "AnVIL"
-breadcrumb: {name: "Investigators Tutorial Overview", link: "/learn/investigators"}
+breadcrumb: {name: "Investigators - Guides and Tutorials", link: "/learn/investigators"}
 description: "An overview of best practices for account setup in AnVIL to effectively track and control cloud costs."
 title: "Setting up Lab Accounts and Billing in AnVIL"
 tutorial: true